 Moving on, make sure to clear out cookies and history from time to time to prevent the app from being cluttered.
 And oh, it can also prevent others from guessing what sort of stuff you are browsing these days!

-To clean it up, hop into Settings app, scroll down and hit Safari.
+To clean it up, hop into the Settings app, scroll down, and hit Safari.
 Then, tap on Clear History and Website Data.
 Then, confirm.

 Now, all of your browsing data will be wiped out for good.

 Believe me; managing passwords on iOS had never been so painless and seamless before.
 If you haven’t given it a try, now is the time to get started.

 To manage your codes, open Settings app, and tap on Passwords & Accounts.
 Now, tap on Website & App Passwords.

 Next, you need to authenticate.
 Once it’s done, you will see all of your accounts.
 Tap on the one you want to manage then hit Edit.
 Next, make desired changes and tap on Done to confirm.